loic230900/MusicalQuiz/ReadMe.md

 - **WALTZING Loïc**:
   - Core Architecture & Navigation:
     - Implemented the MVVM architecture pattern throughout the app
+    - Set up the initial structure
     - Set up the bottom navigation system and navigation graph
-    - Created the Room database schema with entities and DAOs
+    - Created the Room database with entities and DAOs
     - Integrated LiveData for reactive UI updates
   - UI Implementation:
-    - Built the SearchFragment with track/album filtering and search functionality
+    - Built the SearchFragment with track/album filtering and search functionality using RecyclerView
     - Created the PlaylistFragment with playlist management features
     - Implemented the Details screens for tracks and albums
     - Refined some elements of the Quizlist UI